Doeberl Cup

-The Doeberl Cup is an annual chess tournament held in Canberra, Australia.
+The Doeberl Cup, known by its sponsored name as the O2C Doeberl Cup, is an annual chess tournament held in Canberra, Australia.
 It has been held every year since 1963 (apart from 2020) and is the longest running weekend chess event in Australia.
-Since its inception the event has grown both larger and stronger, and often attracts more players than the Australian Chess Championships.
+The Canberra Times has described it as Australia's most prestigious annual chess tournament.

-The tournament is held each year over Easter.
-The tournament runs in 4 sections, with the top section known as the Doeberl Cup Premier.
+The tournament has been held over Easter each year since 1966, the earlier editions having been played on other long weekends.
+As of 2026, it runs in five sections, with the top section known as the Doeberl Cup Premier.
 Grandmaster Ian Rogers holds the record for the most wins (either outright or on tie-break) with 12.

-The Doeberl Cup was named after its primary sponsor, Erich Doeberl, and, after a pause following Doeberl's death, in recent years sponsorship has continued through his daughter Rosemary.
+The Doeberl Cup was named after its primary sponsor, Erich Doeberl, and, after a pause following Doeberl's death, sponsorship has continued through his daughter Rosemarie.
+The event has been organised by the ACT Chess Association since 2020.

 History

+Origins

+Erich Doeberl (1931–1994) was born in Austria and emigrated to Australia in 1955 under the Assisted Passage Scheme, having worked as an explosives expert in the Austrian coal mines.
+He was employed in that capacity on the Snowy Mountains Scheme before moving into the Canberra building industry as a carpenter, and went on to construct houses on a large scale through his companies Perfection Homes and, later, Fairlane Canberra.

-Building contractor and chess enthusiast Erich Doeberl was born in Austria but came to Australia in 1955.
-In 1963, Doeberl’s friend, colleague and fellow chess player Toni Wiedenhofer approached him with the idea of a weekend chess tournament in Canberra offering a prize fund to attract strong interstate players.
+In 1963, Doeberl's friend, colleague and fellow chess player Toni Wiedenhofer approached him with the idea of a weekend chess tournament in Canberra offering a prize fund to attract strong interstate players.
 Doeberl agreed to donate £100 and the tournament was publicised in national magazine Chess World.
+The event was organised by members of the chess club based at Canberra's Harmonie German Club, among them Wiedenhofer, Helmut Ackermann and George Treimanis.

-The inaugural tournament was held that year at the Australian National University.
-29 players entered and the prize fund was £100.
-The seven-round event was won by John Purdy with a perfect score of seven wins, zero draws and zero losses.
+The inaugural tournament was held that year at the Australian National University over the Queen's Birthday long weekend in June.
+29 players entered and the prize fund was £100, and the field was split into an Open section of 21 players and a round-robin Reserves section of eight.
+Treimanis acted as director of play.
+The seven-round Open was won by John Purdy with a perfect score of seven wins, zero draws and zero losses.

-By 1970, the Doeberl Cup was established as the country’s leading weekend tournament and tournament entries steadily rose.
-The following decades saw further growth under the continued sponsorship of Erich Doeberl, who was in 1991 awarded a Special Appreciation Award by the Australian Chess Federation for his contributions to chess.

-In 2023, 403 players participated in the tournament, a participation record.
+The tournament moved to Easter in 1964, although the practice did not become fixed immediately: the 1965 event was played over the Labour Day weekend in October, and was the last to be held on a date other than Easter.